 Messages are saved with a status of In-Edit.
 Messages must be published before they display in the citizen account.
-When it is published, the message is active and is displayed in the citizen account based on the effective and expiry dates.

 Predictive Response Manager

 The Predictive Response Manager (PRM) is the infrastructure that is used to build and then generate and display messages on the Citizen Account home page.